Heller’s 2nd Amendment

 • “The Second Amendment, in other words, ‘is a federalism provision.’
 It is directed at preserving the autonomy of the sovereign States … to safeguard the vitality of state governance.”

-Gun control’s argument that compulsory militia duty was also a right —a mere academic theory that was self-contradictory, contrary to the founding record, and repudiated by law—never stood a chance.
+The academic theory that the compulsory duty to serve was also a right to serve — that was self-contradictory, contrary to the founding record, and repudiated by case law — never stood a chance.

 Read More

-Gun control’s “right to militia service” argument rests on an academic construction.
-Dubbed the “sophisticated collective rights model,” it is a theory that republican thinking at founding conceived of compulsory duties of militia and jury service as carrying “reciprocal” rights.
-It never explained who exactly the undefined collective could be other than a state.
-Nor the obvious contradiction of how a right could be compulsory, subject to fines or imprisonment if not exercised, unlike any other right.
+Control advocates’ collective right-to-serve argument rests on an unexamined academic theory: that republican thinking at founding conceived of compulsory duties, such as militia and jury service, as carrying “reciprocal” rights.
+In other words, that persons obligated to serve had a right to serve.
+But they never defined their “collective.”
+Or explained who it could be other than a body politic, the state.
+Nor did they address the utter contradiction of how a right could be compulsory, subject to fines or imprisonment if not exercised, unlike any other right.

-Worse, the theory was plainly contrary to the founding record.
-Just as there is “not a word” in founding debates about Heller’s right of self-defense, as Justice Stevens and academics have noted, there is none about a right to militia service, either.
-Neither dog barked.
-The one that did, as academics themselves insist, demanded the States’ existing right to maintain and arm militia (left implied in the new U.S. Constitution) be made express.
-Unable to show how the Amendment satisfied that demand—overlooking text and key parts of the founding record—academics resorted to speculation and invention.
+Worse, the theory was contrary to the founding record, as the academics knew but chose to ignore.
+Just as there was “not a word” in founding debates about a right of self-defense, as they argued, there was none about their fanciful right to serve, either.
+Instead, what was debated, as they well know, was the Antifederalists’ demand that the States’ right to arm militia under the Articles of Confederation, left implied in the proposed Constitution, be made express.
+Unable to show how the amendment satisfied that demand — overlooking text and parts of the founding record — they resorted to speculation and invention.

-Gun control offered no support for its theory, other than indirect references it misread.
-For instance in Heller, D.C. cited the 1776 Pennsylvania Constitution provision that each citizen has “a right to be protected in the enjoyment of life, liberty and property, and therefore is bound to contribute his proportion towards the expense of that protection, and yield his personal service”—inexplicably misreading duties to pay taxes and serve in the militia as rights .
-Whatever mystery the militia holds today, no one could mistake a duty to pay taxes as a right.
-D.C. also miscited Blackstone’s reference to a “reciprocal” right of citizens to society’s protection and corresponding duty to society—a simple legal concept where one holds the right and the other owes a duty—as somehow a dual right and duty of each citizen.
+No one ever offered support for the theory, other than indirect references in the founding record that advocates plainly misread.
+In Heller, D.C.’s counsel cited Pennsylvania’s constitution of 1776, which provided each citizen has “a right to be protected in the enjoyment of life, liberty and property, and therefore is bound to contribute his proportion towards the expense of that protection, and yield his personal service”—misreading duties to pay taxes and serve in the militia as rights.
+Whatever mystery the militia holds today, no one would mistake a duty to pay taxes as a right.
+Counsel also misread Blackstone’s reference to a “reciprocal” right of citizens to society’s protection and corresponding duty to society — a simple legal concept where one holds the right and another owes the duty — as somehow a dual right and duty of each citizen.

-Lacking real support, D.C.’s lawyer could only conjecture at oral argument: “I do believe … it is a right to participate in the common defense and you have a right invokable in court if a Federal regulation interferes with your right to train for or whatever the militia has established”—an astonishing contention when no militiaman asserted such a right after the Amendment.
-This, despite the militia being called into federal service to suppress insurrections and during the War of 1812, Mexican War, and Civil War.
+Lacking real support, D.C.’s counsel could only conjecture at oral argument: “I do believe … it is a right to participate in the common defense and you have a right invokable in court if a Federal regulation interferes with your right to train for or whatever the militia has established” — an astonishing contention for which counsel cited no such reported case in the centuries before or since.

 Conventional wisdom that there can be no clear explanation of the seemingly contradictory first two clauses of the 2nd Amendment is also wrong and self-defeating.